CMSgov/bcda-static-site/_pages/difference-between-v1-v2.md

                     New elements
                 </td>
                 <td>
                     Approximately 35 elements were added to the EOB resource type.
 About 65% of these are child elements of the .addItem property, which isn’t supplied by BCDA.
-Of the remaining 35%, few if any are populated by BCDA.
+Of the remaining 35%, few are populated by BCDA.
                 </td>
                  <td>
                     <ul>